 - Backend Equipment such as A kitchen display system.

-- Internet hardware such as routers, modem, and cables.
+- Internet hardware such as routers, modems, and cables.

 You may have some of these products in place so you need to consider the cost of acquiring the others.